Over the past months, I’ve had numerous conversations with tech-entrepreneurs on the topic of leverage. So let me highlight one critical question:

 It’s about getting specific – however, many make the mistake of doing the opposite.
 Instead of intensifying focus, they’re widening focus just because they have a lump sum of money at their disposal.

-So, imagine receiving an email from your main investor today, asking this: “In the period between Christmas and New Year, I want you to reflect on the top 3 levers in your business that we could grow +10x in 2022.”
+So, imagine receiving an email from your main investor today, asking this: “In the period between Christmas and New Year, I want you to reflect on the top 3 levers in your business that we could grow +10x in the new year.”

 So how would you go about it?
 Here are three essential questions to get started: